astrohr/MPCS/README.md

 - window width
 - telescope field of view

-All variables can be changed in the variables.txt file
+All variables can be changed in the data/variables.txt file

 > Telescope FOV is expressed in arcseconds

-> It is suggested that you have width and height using equal values
+You can also change whitelisted links in data/allowed_links.txt file, just remember to change it in the build folder and not in the source folder